MyPureCloud/developer-center-blog/source/2017-03-01-purecloud-as-an-idp/index.html.markdown

   end
 ~~~

 At this point, Discourse handled the authentication flow to get the bearer token.
 Using that token, we will make a call to the _/api/v2/users/me?expand=organization_ route in PureCloud.
 The _expand=organization_ will tell PureCloud to return details on the user's org with the response.
 Org Id can be used to validate that specific PureCloud orgs do or do not have access to your app.
-In our case with Discourse, we use it to check if the org in our production Genesys org to know if the person logging in is a Genesys employee.
+In our case with Discourse we use it to check if the org is our production Genesys org to know if the person logging in is a Genesys employee.

 The last step in our login process is to map the PureCloud user to a user in Discourse.